11 February 2012

 Tesla Model S integrated-energy-drivetrain-suspension platform

 The suspension and subframes are Aluminum extrusions and castings.
 The front and rear subframes, which carry the suspensions and motor, are welded.
 Connecting them, the battery pack is a big, flat, low Aluminum box.
 The front suspension is double A arms with coilover shocks (dampers).
+Update: Since the lower part of the front suspension uses dual, bushed links instead of a monolithic A-arm, it's actually a virtual steering axis suspension.

 Front subframe side view.
 See the full platform view above for a better view of the actual suspension.